Code-Institute-Submissions/Yes-I-Do-Wedding-Agency/README.md

 **Visitors are searching for:**

- * An agency who can provide a wide range of services for every budget.
+ * An agency that can provide a wide range of services for every budget.
- * An a Wedding Planner Studio who can guide them to choose the right packege.
+ * An a Wedding Planner Studio who can guide them to choose the right package.

 **Client stories**

- * As a potential costumer, I want to easily navigate throughout the site and find what I need.
+ * As a potential customer, I want to easily navigate throughout the site and find what I need.
- * As a potential costumer, I want see this agancy's gallery and images from previous works.
+ * As a potential customer, I want to see this agency's gallery and images from previous works.
- * As a potential costumer, I want know more about the agency team members.
+ * As a potential customer, I want to know more about the agency team members.
- * As a possible costumer, I want to know what former clients thought of their works.
+ * As a possible customer, I want to know what former clients thought of their works.
+ * As an interested customer, I want to know what services they can offer.
- * As an interested costumer, I want simply navigate to contact page and fill out the contact form.
+ * As an interested customer, I want simply navigate to the contact page and fill out the contact form.
- * As an interested costumer, I want to follow the agency on social media, so I can keep up with the latest news.
+ * As an interested customer, I want to follow the agency on social media, so I can hear about their events and news.

 **Wireframe mockups:**

-Wireframe information can be found in the separate Wirefarme pdf file.
+Wireframe information can be found in the separate Wireframe pdf file.

 ## Features
 Each page has a responsive top bar with a Company Logo (in the middle) a phone number for the Agency (top right) and social media icons (top left).
 Each page has a responsive navigation bar.
-Each page has a footer with copyright information company address, phone number and links to navigate to another page.
+Each page has a footer with copyright information company address, phone number, and links to navigate to another page.

 Home

 The home page has an image carousel at the top showing the company's work.
 Information for the agency's offers with a call to action button.
 A little info about the agency
-At the bottom of the page there is a call to action button that takes the user to the contact page.
+At the bottom of the page, there is a call to action button that takes the user to the Say Hello ("contact") page.

 About

-The about page contains images of the founder and her professional team  and the user gets a little taste of the wedding planning proccess.
+The about page contains images of the founder and her professional team and the user gets a little taste of the wedding planning process.
-Finally an image carousel with a call to action button which takes the user to the contact page.
+Finally an image carousel with a call to action button which takes the user to the Say Hello ("contact") page.
 On mobile and tablet devices the carousel is taken out.